OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 For an ensemble forecast the documentation specifies the following
 columns:

--   `datetime`: forecast timestamp for each time step
+-   `datetime`: forecast time stamp for each time step
 -   `reference_datetime`: The start of the forecast; this should be 0 times steps in the future.
 This should only be one value of reference_datetime in the file
 -   `site_id`: NEON code for site
--   `family`: name of probability distribution that is described by the parameter values in the parameter column; only `normal` or `ensemble` are currently allowed.
+-   `family`: name of forecast type described by the parameter values in the parameter column; only `normal` or `ensemble` are currently allowed.
+Using the NOAA weather forecasts we have generated an `ensemble` forecast
--   `parameter`: integer value for forecast replicate (from the `.rep` in fable output);
+-   `parameter`: integer value for forecast replicate
 -   `variable`: standardized variable name from the theme
--   `prediction`: forecasted value
+-   `prediction`: forecast value
 -   `model_id`: model name (no spaces)

 We need to make sure the dataframe is in the correct format and then we can submit this to the challenge as well!
 This is an ensemble forecast (specified in the `family` column).
+These are the EFI forecast `standards`.

 ``` r
 # Remember to change the model_id when you make changes to the model structure!